Axion-hr/handbook/organization/secure-infrastructure-standards/infrastructure-processes.md

 * Disable any password hints
 * Verification of user in the events of password resets, provisioning tokens and such

-All access given to employees must be temporary (where possible).
+All access given to employees must be temporary with set expiration date (where possible).

 # Emergency access